thelfenbaum/RoutineOptimizer-SpringBoot/designDocumentPhase2.md

 3. When they want to complete the project by

 The program is supposed to take the non-fixed tasks, find an appropriate time for them (i.e. a time that does not coincide with the fixed tasks) such that they can be completed before the deadline, and add them to the schedule.
+Alternatively, in the event where the user inputs a fixed task, the program will add this task to the user's schedule.
 After adding the tasks they want to complete, the user should be able to view a schedule of their week with all the fixed and non-fixed tasks they scheduled for the week.

 **The new features in our program since phase 1:**
 - front end so that user can access program and run it via the web